Ghulam Ali (singer): India

-Ghulam Ali has also sung some Nepali ghazals like Kina kina timro tasveer, Gajalu tee thula thula aankha, Lolaaeka tee thula and Ke chha ra diun in Nepali language with Narayan Gopal, a well known Nepali singer, and composer Deepak Jangam.
-Those songs were written by King Mahendra of Nepal.
-These songs were compiled in an album entitled Narayan Gopal, Ghulam Ali Ra Ma, and are popular among Nepali music lovers to this day.

 One of his memorable concerts was at the Taj Mahal.
 On being asked about the future of ghazal singers, he said he enjoyed popular ghazal singer Adithya Srinivasan's ghazals, who performed the opening act at his concert in 2012 at Bangalore.

 Recently, in February 2013, the maestro became the first person to receive the Bade Ghulam Ali Khan award.
 Commenting on this, he said," I am indebted to the Indian government for giving me this award.
 For me, it is the greatest award I have received because it is named after my guru."

 He also received the first Swaralaya Global Legend Award (2016) at Trivandrum, Kerala, India.

+Nepal

+Ghulam Ali has also sung some Nepali ghazals which include Kina Kina Timro Tasbir, Gajalu Ti Thula Thula Aankha, Lolayeka Ti Thula and Ke Chha Ra Diun, which were written by King Mahendra of Nepal and composed by Deepak Jangam.
+These songs were compiled in an album entitled Narayan Gopal, Ghulam Ali Ra Ma, and are popular among Nepali music lovers to this day.